Board of Directors

-John W. Nyce is currently the Managing Principal for Government Services for KAA Federal Solutions.
-John joined KAA in October of 2018 and is responsible for oversight of all aspects of all government business as well as heading up the business development efforts for the company.
-Previously he was the Vice President for one of the B3’s Solutions three Business Sectors.
-He was with B3 since his retirement from the Federal Government in December of 2011 until October of 2018.
-In this capacity, he is responsible for the daily operations of his business sector, keeping clients satisfied under contracts valued annually at approximately $12M and for developing and expansion of the business base in his sector of the company.
+John W. Nyce is currently an independent consultant supporting both government and industry clients.
+Previously he was the Managing Principal for Government Services for KAA Federal Solutions and prior to that the Vice President for one of the B3’s Solutions three Business Sectors.
+In both positions, he was responsible for the daily operations of his business sector, keeping clients satisfied under contracts valued annually at in the millions of dollars and for developing and expansion of the business base in his sector of the company.
 While in the Federal Government, John had over 35 years of experience, with the last twelve years at the Department of the Interior.
 In his last position, John was the Associate Director for Acquisition Services for the National Business Center (currently called the Interior Business Center) of the Department of Interior.
 The National Business Center was/is a fee for service organization that provides administrative services to DOI and other Federal agencies.
 His work experience at DOI included being the NBC Assistant Director of the Administrative Operations Directorate from 2001-2007.
 In this position, he had management oversight responsibilities for an organization consisting of over 200 employees’ nationwide, formulation and execution of a $50+ million dollar annual budget which crossed over 60 individual directorate accounts, and the delivery of a large array of products and services to both DOI and over 100 outside Federal agencies.
 In his last assignment as mentioned, John was the Associate Director of the NBC Acquisition Services Organization.
 In this position, John was responsible for the management of five acquisition offices across the US, 250 employees and the delivery of a wide variety of acquisition services.
 In the last year, his organization executed approximately 2 billion dollars of contractual actions.
 John has a MBA degree from George Washington University with a major in Finance and Investments and a BS degree from Penn State University with a major in Business.
-He is an active member of the National Contract Management Association and supports the Leukemia and Lymphoma Societies efforts to wipe out Leukemia.
+He is an active member of the National Contract Management Association and supports the Leukemia and Lymphoma Society’s efforts to wipe out Leukemia.

-John has been a member of the Interior Federal Credit Union for over 12 years.
-He shares the desires of the other members of the Credit Union board to ensure the soundness of the credit union, continually striving to expand the financial services available to the employees, family members and the associates of the Department and while maintaining a high level of customer satisfaction at all times.
+John has been a member of the Interior Federal Credit Union for over 15 years.
+He shares the desires of the other members of the Credit Union board to ensure the soundness of the credit union, continually striving to expand the financial services available to the employees, family members and the associates of the Department and while always maintaining a high level of customer satisfaction.
 Since joining the board in 2007, John initially served as the Chair of the Human Resources Committee as well as serving on the Strategic Planning Committee.
 While serving in this capacity, the credit union enjoyed a pattern of steady growth throughout some very austere economic times and also expanded the services to its members.
-During the past six years, John has served as the Chairman of the Board of Directors.
-While in this capacity, the Credit Union continued its steady growth pattern, introduced an expanded array of products and services, added various automation tools to make dealing with the credit union easier and finally the credit union continually scores very high when ranked against other Credit Unions in the DC metro area of comparable size to ours.
+John has served as the Chairman of the Board of Directors.
+While in that capacity, the Credit Union continued its steady growth pattern, introduced an expanded array of products and services, added various automation tools to make dealing with the credit union easier and finally the credit union continually scores very high when ranked against other Credit Unions in the DC metro area of comparable size to ours.
 John has found that serving on the board has been a very rewarding experience and hopes to be re-elected again in order to continue this association as a board member and by working with you the members and the Credit Union Leadership to achieve greater successes in the future.

 Brenda Rodriguez (incumbent)

-Brenda Rodriguez has over 25 years of Federal budget and accounting experience.
-She is currently the Branch Chief of Data Validation and Budget Technology in the Farm Production and Conservation (FPAC) Business Center at the United States Department of Agriculture (USDA).
-This group focuses on establishing system master data, ensuring budget data accuracy, and the continuous improvement of budget processes and systems for all the FPAC agencies.
-The Business Center was formed in the Fall of 2018 by merging all the administrative services of the FPAC agencies which include the Commodity Credit Corporation, the Farm Services Agency, the Natural Resource Conservation Service (NRCS), and the Risk Management Agency.
-Brenda was previously the Director of the Program and Information Systems Division for the NRCS Chief Financial Officer.
-Before joining the USDA in April 2009, Brenda was the Finance Officer for the Office of the Secretary at the Department of the Interior for over six years and spent the first 10 years of her Federal career at Treasury’s Financial Management Service, now known as the Fiscal Service.
+Brenda Rodriguez has over 30 years of Federal budget and accounting experience.
+She is currently the Branch Chief of the Financial Applications Business Branch at the Administrative Office of the U.S. Courts where she is responsible for the business requirements for their accounting system and all agency specific financial feeders.
+She spent more than 11 years at the United States Department of Agriculture, was the Finance Officer for the Office of the Secretary at the Department of the Interior for over six years and spent the first 10 years of her Federal career at Treasury’s Financial Management Service, now known as the Fiscal Service.
 Brenda earned a Master’s in Business Administration and a Bachelor of Science in Accounting from George Mason University.
 She is a Certified Public Accountant and a Chartered Global Management Accountant.
-Brenda is currently serving as the Interior Federal Credit Union’s Treasurer, is a member of the Asset Liability Management, the Human Resources, and Marketing Committees, the Chair of the Succession Planning Committee.
+Brenda is currently serving as the Interior Federal Credit Union’s Treasurer, is a member of the Asset Liability Management, the Human Resources, and Marketing Committees.
 She has been on the Credit Union’s Board of Directors since 2008 and prior to that served on the Credit Committee.
-She has held offices in several other volunteer organizations, including Treasurer of several local and regional organizations and currently serves as the treasurer of one of her homeowner’s associations.
-She spends her free time following her son’s budding opera career as he studies for his Bachelor of Fine Arts in Music Performance at George Mason University and caring for the turtle, cat and two dogs he left behind.
+She has held offices in several other volunteer organizations, including Treasurer of several local and regional organizations and currently serves as the treasurer of her homeowner’s association.
+She spends her free time following her son’s budding opera career and caring for the turtle, cat and two dogs he left behind.